-Malaysia: Bandar Penawar, Johor - past incidents reported on anchored vessels.
+Malaysia: Bandar Penawar, Johor - one incident reported at off Tanjung Penawar.
+Past incidents reported on anchored vessels.
 Off Tanjung Piai - past incidents reported on vessels underway.
 Though incidents have stopped, the IMB PRC is monitoring the situation and will liaise with the Malaysian Authorities / MMEA as needed.